[Feature photo above by Jim Larrison, and antique playing cards below by Marcee Duggar, via Flickr (CC BY 2.0).]

 Players: two to four.

-Equipment: two players need one deck of math cards, three or four players need a double deck.
+Equipment: two players need one deck of playing cards, three or four players need a double deck.

 How to Play